Troubleshooting a problematic Mitsubishi appliance

 If the air coming out never gets cold or your system stops working properly, then you may have a problem that needs your home repair skills.

 The solution?
 First, check your thermostat setting.
 Often, the problem is that you haven't set the temperature properly or someone has accidentally turned the thermostat off.
 In summer, make sure the unit is turned to "Cool" and set on auto; try the opposite during cold months.
 If that doesn't solve the problem, then check the fan blades for damage and coils for debris or dust buildup.
-The unit can stop cooling well if the control doesn’t detect frost on the evaporator fins and the unit isn't defrosting properly.
 Low refrigerant can also prevent the unit from cooling or heating properly.
-That may require replacing the reversing valve or finding a leak in the refrigerant system.
+That may require finding a leak in the refrigerant system.

 Is your Mitsubishi camcorder hesitating for an unreasonable length of time when you try to play back a video?
 It's a fairly common issue, and there are a few possible fixes.
 Sometimes, cleaning the heads will get the camcorder working right again.
 However, the problem may be caused by excessive humidity getting into the case.
 Some home repair enthusiasts have found that removing the battery for a day or two while leaving the unit open will allow any moisture to dissipate.

 Then, there's the TV.
 There are few things more frustrating than watching a movie and having the color fade from your TV screen.
 This seems to happen with some rear-projection systems.
 The colors are controlled by three CRT guns that control blue, red and green color combinations; whichever color along a particular spectrum is fading may need that gun replaced.
 The issue may also be caused by a bad controller chip if the circuit board is older.

 Is your Mitsubishi AC running on and on?